hiroyuki-kasai/NMFLibrary/README.md

     - Some auxiliary tools for this project.

 - solver/
-    - Contains various stochastic optimization algorithms.
+    - Contains various optimization algorithms.

 <br />